 All Shiba Inu’s look the same.
 Compared to the Akita, who has two distinct looks.
-In some countries, they call one look the American Akita, and the other the Japanese Akita.
+Some countries call one appearance the American Akita and the other the Japanese Akita.
 The Japanese Akita is more similar in appearance to the Shiba and looks like his big brother.
 The American Akita is squarer in appearance and looks a lot thicker and stockier.

 The Shiba Inu and the Akita are both similar and different in their personalities.
 They are both livewires and lots of fun.
 If you are looking for a gorgeous fluffy dog to keep your family entertained, they are both up to the job.
 They are both silly and goofy and aren’t afraid to get down and dirty.

 They are also both suspicious and aloof of strangers.
 And they will alert you whenever there is someone at your gate.
 The Shiba Inu is more of a watchdog compared to the Akita, who is also a guard dog.
-Akitas are well known to be very protective of their family, and they are more dominant dogs.
+Akitas are very protective of their family, and they are more dominant dogs.

 Another big difference between the two breeds is that one is more sensitive than the other.
-And you might be surprised to learn that it is the big burly guy that is sensitive!
-The Akita hates to be left alone, whereas the Shiba Inu is more independent.
+And you may be surprised to learn that it is the big burly guy that is sensitive.
+The Akita hates to be left alone and can develop separation anxiety, whereas the Shiba Inu is more independent.

-They are both very intelligent dogs, which means that they need more stimulation than just a walk around the block to keep them invigorated.
+They are both highly intelligent dogs, meaning they need more stimulation than just a walk around the block to keep them invigorated.
 Try to mix up their activities.
 Otherwise, they will quickly become bored.
 They will both join you for any physical activities, and both breeds have excellent endurance.

-As a pup, because the Akita is a giant breed, we would advise against any strenuous activities that will impact his joints as he is developing.
-If you are looking for a jogging partner, you need to wait until he is at least 12 months old.
+As a pup, because the Akita is a giant breed, we would advise against any strenuous activities that will impact his joints as he develops.
+If you are looking for a jogging partner, you must wait until he is 12 months old.
 The Shiba, however, can start after six months or so.